SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/06-enhance-analytic-model/README.md

 * Databricks dataset must be shared into this space inside the enhancement folder.
 * Identify the fact source with which the Databricks dataset could be joined.
 In this use, we will use Cashflow related Fact view.
 * In the enhancement folder, we will create a new analytic model with the above mentioned Fact view as basis.
-* In the next use case, in SAP Analytics Cloud, we will add the new model and a new chart to visualize in the customer-managed insight app story.
+* In the next use case, in SAP Analytics Cloud, we will add the new model and a new chart to visualize in the customer-managed intelligent application story.

 ### Copy SAP-Managed Space